 Subsurface drainage has many benefits.
 It is needed to sustain agricultural production in many areas, but it can exacerbate nutrient loss.
 Solutions to address water quality issues are needed to reduce the transport of P and nitrogen to surface water bodies.
-Best management practices such as nutrient management, cover crops, conservation tillage, controlled drainage, saturated buffers, wetlands, denitrifying woodchip bioreactors, and two-stage ditches are available to help address this water quality issue.
+Agricultural conservation practices such as nutrient management, controlled drainage, saturated buffers, wetlands, denitrifying woodchip bioreactors, and two-stage ditches are available to help address this water quality issue.
 Furthermore, other technologies such as P-filters with P-adsorbing media are being investigated as a solution.
 Keep in mind the Golden Rule of Drainage: